devanshi-shah11/devanshi-shah11/README.md

 ⚡ Open to new experiences and learning opportunities

-##### I am currently looking for full time opportunities related to Analytics/Science
+##### I am currently looking for full time opportunities related to Analytics/ Data Science

 🛠 Programming Languages & Tools-